 Doing something you enjoy

-Making time for a hobby works wonders for your wellbeing.
+Making time for a hobby works wonders for coping with teaching stress.
 Your schedule may seem far too busy to even consider fitting anything else in, but it’s surprising what you can do.
 5 minutes of yoga when you wake up in the morning, cooking something a little more ambitious for dinner, or just going out for a walk or a run for half an hour can make all of the difference to your mental health.

 Taking some time away from your work can also help you be more productive and enthusiastic when you go back to it, which in itself helps put you in a more positive mindset.

-Finding stress-busting techniques that work for you will always be a bit of trial and error, and what works for one person may not work for another.
+Finding stress-busting techniques that work for coping with teaching stress will always be a bit of trial and error, and what works for one person may not work for another.
 Support looks different for us all, but finding positive coping strategies for our mental health has huge benefits for us both now and way into the future.